Frequently Asked Questions

 The Magnuson-Moss Warranty Act is a United States federal law (15 U.S.C.
 2301 et seq.).
 Enacted in 1975, it is the federal statute that governs warranties.
 It states that warranties cannot be voided unless the addition of the after market part is proven to be the cause of the failure of the warranted part.
 In short, no it will not.
 Several new-car dealers sell and install the SMI systems because they utilize the vehicle's brake systems the way they were designed.

-Will Air Force One affect my air brakes?
+Will Air Force One effect my air brakes?

 In a word no. SMI worked with Spartan Chassis and Bendix to create the only air brake system that meets federal regulations.
-These regulations are designed to protect the coach air supply as well as the towed vehicle in the event of a towing system failure.
+These regulations are designed to preserve that front and rear brake proportionality (brake timing) as well as protect the coach air supply in the event of a towing system failure such as a breakaway.
+There are currently three chassis to our knowledge who have specific guidelines on tapping into the air brakes.
+Air Force One is the only system to meet the requirements of Spartan (per Mike O'Neil), Freightliner (per Tony Sipple), and Tiffin (per Brad Warner).

 How long is the warranty?